alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 }
 ```

-In the example above, we set our normal gMock expectations, but then add an
+In the example above, we set our normal gMock expectations, but then push an
 additional action to notify the `Notification` object.
 Now we can just call
 `Notification::WaitForNotification()` in the main thread to wait for the
 asynchronous call to finish.
 After that, our test suite is complete and we can